Published: Wednesday, January 03, 2018 @ 3:10 PM

 By: Kaitlin Schroeder - Staff Writer

-A new Ohio bill could keep hospitals from requiring nurses to work overtime as a condition of employment.
+— The Ohio House is scheduled to vote Thursday on a bill that could keep hospitals from requiring nurses to work overtime as a condition of employment.

 Hospitals across Ohio are facing a shortage of nursing staff and can require nurses to work longer hours and cover more shifts, but a nurses union said that creates dangerous conditions for patients who might get bad care from exhausted staff.